 The 24/7 Market Reality

-Multi-asset prop firms typically ban weekend holding.
+Generic multi-asset prop firms typically ban weekend holding.
 Their reasoning is rational for stocks and forex: over weekends, those markets close and gaps at Monday open can be unpredictable.
 But crypto markets don't close.
 A weekend hold in crypto is just a hold.
-The same market microstructure applies.
+The same secondary market microstructure applies.
 The same liquidity is present, often more so during high-volatility periods.

-At Velotrade, weekend holding is allowed because we understand that crypto doesn't observe market hours.
+At Velotrade, weekend holding is allowed because the risk model accounts for how crypto actually trades.
 A position held through Saturday into Monday is managed the same way as any other holding.
 There's no artificial cutoff that forces you out of a trade simply because a clock struck Friday close.
+For a full list of which firms allow weekend holding and which restrict it, see crypto prop firms that allow weekend holding.

 The same logic applies to news trading.
-A firm managing 4 asset classes cannot allow unconstrained news trading across all of them.
-The tail risk on a bad NFP read in forex and a crypto fork announcement simultaneously is too complex to hedge.
-A crypto-only firm can allow news trading because the entire exposure sits in one domain, and the risk systems are calibrated for it.
+A firm managing 4 asset classes under generic risk infrastructure cannot allow unconstrained news trading across all of them.
+The tail risk on simultaneous macro events across multiple markets is too complex to hedge without precise domain-specific calibration.
+A firm with crypto-native risk architecture can allow news trading because the exposure is understood precisely, not estimated conservatively across a mismatched framework.

 Want to see how these rules play out in practice?
 View Velotrade's challenge options →